 Glacier National Park is a breathtaking mix of mirror-like lakes, towering mountains and stunning glacier-carved valleys.

 It has one of the most famous scenic drives in US national parks, the Going to The Sun Road.
 This road is an absolute must-do in the park.
-Consequently, it is extremely popular and gets very crowded.
-In recent years, entry to it has often been closed for several hours a day due to the high volume of visitors.
+In recent years, timed entry reservations were needed for this and other areas of the park (exactly where and when changed each year).

-Here is a summary of the reservation system for Glacier National Park, but for full details, read my detailed Guide to the Glacier National Park Ticketed Entry System.
+Here is a summary of the reservation system for the Glacier National Park shuttle, but for full details, read my detailed Guide to the Glacier National Park Reservations, Parking and Shuttle.

 Reservations are needed for